andrasq/node-q-utf8/Readme.md

 Js-only utf8 string manipulation.

-The native nodejs utf8 conversion functions are implemented as fast native C++ modules.
+The built-in nodejs utf8 conversion functions are implemented as fast native C++ modules.
 Nodejs, however, is rather slow to call native modules.
-For short strings the call overhead outweighs the benefits, and it is faster (sometimes much faster) to compute the results in javascript.
+For short strings the call overhead outweighs the benefits, making it faster (sometimes much faster) to compute the results in javascript.

 These functions were originally developed as part of the [`qbson`](https://github.com/andrasq/node-qbson) library.